 These could be possible signs of hyperglycemia.

-(Please note that the above symptoms may or may not be associated with hyperglycemia or hypoglycemia.
-Always consult with a healthcare professional before taking medical action and to better understand symptoms.)
+Note: The above symptoms may or may not be associated with hyperglycemia or hypoglycemia.
+Always consult with a healthcare professional before taking medical action and to understand symptoms.

 Unless otherwise noted, all medical information was provided by Jordan Pinsker, MD, and Molly McElwee Malloy, RN, CDCES of Tandem Diabetes Care, Inc.